ohmyzsh/ohmyzsh/plugins/poetry-env/README.md

 # Poetry Environment Plugin

-This plugin automatically changes poetry environment when you cd into or out of the project directory.
-Note: Script looks for pyproject.toml file to determine poetry if its a poetry environment
+This plugin automatically activates a Poetry environment when you enter a directory containing both `pyproject.toml` and `poetry.lock`.
+It keeps the environment active in project subdirectories, switches to nested Poetry projects, and deactivates it when you leave the project tree.

 To use it, add `poetry-env` to the plugins array in your zshrc file: